-Our world is dealing with a lot of uncertainty right now due to COVID-19 pandemic.
-There’s so much fear, panic, anxiety, sadness, anger and many other emotions taking up space in people’s hearts.
-The fast-paced life is paused, leaving room for all sorts of emotions, thoughts, memories and reactions to surface.
-Some people aren’t ready to “sit and feel” their emotions, some people aren’t comfortable with expressing their feelings, some don’t even know what it is that they are feeling.
+The world is dealing with a lot of uncertainty right now due to COVID-19 pandemic.
+There’s so much fear, panic, anxiety, sadness, anger, and many other emotions taking up space in people’s hearts.
+The fast-paced life is paused, leaving room for all sorts of thoughts, memories, and reactions to surface.
+Some people aren’t ready to “sit and feel.”
+Some people aren’t comfortable with expressing their feelings.
+Some don’t even know what it is that they feel.
 People experience and express emotions differently.
 And that’s okay.
 Let’s not forget that.

 Change is an essential component of life both in nature and in ourselves.
-But sometimes we are not ready for a sudden change, it’s difficult to accept it and adjust to it.
+But sometimes you are not ready for a sudden change.
+It’s difficult to accept it and adjust to it.
 It takes courage to learn to be flexible during those times.
-And while it can be challenging, it’s worth it for if we can learn to be malleable we can learn to bend under pressure but not break.
+And while it can be challenging, it’s worth it if you learn to be malleable.
+You can learn to bend under pressure but not break.

 Relationships are going through a testing period right now.
-So many couples are confined in their homes-some with children, some stressed with working from home, trying to navigate balance between personal space and togetherness, and trying to make sure they are financially safe.
+So many couples are confined in their homes, some with children, some stressed with remote work, trying to navigate the balance between personal space and togetherness, and trying to make sure they are financially safe.
 Pre-existing conflict can be magnified now.
 And differences in personalities and past experiences play a huge role in how each partner chooses to cope with COVID-19.
 Some couples struggle because one partner’s worry and level of anxiety does not mirror their partner’s.
 Some couples argue due to disagreements on what the right steps to take are.
 Some need more space and some crave more togetherness.

 How to Manage Conflict